model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    implementation with a **check**.
 This is in contrast to a ["stub"][stubbing], which is trusted blindly.

-   To facilitate this check Kani needs a suitable environment to verify the function in.
-The environment consists mainly of the function arguments but also of a valid heap that any pointers may refer to and properly initialized `static` variables.
+   To perform this check Kani needs a suitable harness to verify the function in.
+The harness is mainly responsible for providing the function arguments but also set up a valid heap that pointers may refer to and properly initialize `static` variables.

-   Kani demands of us, as the user, to provide this environment; a limitation of this proposal.
+   Kani demands of us, as the user, to provide this harness; a limitation of this proposal.
 See also [future possibilities](#future-possibilities) for a discussion about the arising soundness issues and their remedies.

-   We provide the checking environment for our contract with a `proof_for_contract` harness that references the function for which the contract is supposed to be checked.
+   Harnesses for checking contract are defined with the `proof_for_contract(TARGET)` attribute which references `TARGET`, the function for which the contract is supposed to be checked.

    ```rs
    #[kani::proof_for_contract(my_div)]